Euribor, €STR and Eonia rates

 Euribor (Euro Interbank Offered Rate) is the rate at which euro-denominated lending is offered by one prime bank to another prime bank.
-Euribor rates are calculated on the basis of quotes provided at 12 am Finnish time on TARGET operating days by approximately 40 large and highest-rated banks operating in the euro area.
-From Finland, one bank (Nordea) is included in the representative panel of banks.
-In calculating the Euribor, the highest and lowest 15% of all the quotes are excluded and an unweighted average is calculated for the remaining quotes.
-Euribor rates are calculated for maturities from 1 week to 12 months on the basis of both act/360 day and act/365 day count conventions.
+Euribor rates are calculated on the basis of quotes provided at 12 am Finnish time by prime banks.
+Euribor rates are calculated for maturities from 1 week to 12 months on the basis of act/360 day count convention.

 Base rate, as well as the reference rate and the penalty interest rate confirmed under the Interest Rates Act